abhishek-kakde/EDA_capstone_playstore_review/README.md

 # Methodology:
 The analysis involves the examination of a comprehensive dataset encompassing app categories, user reviews, ratings, and sentiments.
 Techniques such as descriptive statistics, sentiment analysis, and visualization are employed to distill meaningful patterns from the data.

+# Input Files:
+Play Store Data.csv - It contains the basic details of the app like number of user reviews, ratings, etc.
+User Reviews.csv - It contains the user reviews and its sentiment score for the respective app.